-Zena Agha is a Palestinian-Iraqi writer, poet, artist and activist from London.
+Zena Agha is a Palestinian-Iraqi writer, poet and organiser from London.
 Her work explores identity, immigration, space and life in the diaspora.
 Zena’s poems have been translated and published internationally and she has performed at universities and festivals around the US, UK and France.

 Zena founded Warwick University’s largest poetry collective, Shoot from the Lip, and has delivered two TEDx talks, both under the banner of identity.
 Media credits include the BBC World Service, BBC Arabic, NPR, El País, The Independent, The Nation and The Economist.
 Her short film ‘Little Jerusalem’ was officially selected for the Miami Independent Film Festival and the Boston Palestine Film Festival.